Lake Tyler (or Lake Tyler West) and Lake Tyler East are located adjacent to each other, connected via a canal.

 Lake Tyler serves as a major recreation center for this area, and as a supply of drinking water for the City, under strict sanitary controls.
 The City of Tyler Lake Tyler Department maintains the park areas adjacent to the lake.

-Popular recreational activities include boating, water skiing, fishing, camping, hiking and swimming.
+Popular recreational activities include boating, water skiing, fishing, camping at Camp Tyler, hiking and swimming.

 In addition, numerous homesites and waterfront lots make this a popular residential area with unlimited real estate options, from weekend camps to year-round upscale homes.